ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/autoscaling/vertical-pod-autoscaling/introduction-to-vertical-pod-autoscaler.md

 4. **Off:** VPA does not automatically change the resource requirements of the pods.
 The recommendations are calculated and can be inspected in the VPA object.

+## Known Limitations of VPA

+1. Whenever VPA updates the pod resources, the pod is recreated, which causes all running containers to be recreated.
+The pod may be recreated on a different node.
+2. Vertical Pod Autoscaler should not be used with the Horizontal Pod Autoscaler (HPA) on CPU or memory at this moment.
+3. VPA performance has not been tested in large clusters.
+4. VPA cannot guarantee that pods it evicts or deletes to apply recommendations (when configured in Auto and Recreate modes) will be successfully recreated.
+This can be partly addressed by using VPA together with Cluster Autoscaler.
+5. VPA recommendation might exceed available resources (e.g. Node size, available size, available quota) and cause pods to go pending.
+This can be partly addressed by using VPA together with Cluster Autoscaler.
+6. Multiple VPA resources matching the same pod have undefined behavior.

 !!! quote "References:"
     !!! quote ""